-"Drug use" refers to drugs other than alcohol and includes tobacco, illicit drugs, inhalants, and prescription drugs used without the authority of a physician.
-It does not include drugs prescribed by a physician or over-the-counter medications used appropriately with the permission of a parent or legal guardian in the case of students under the age of 18.
+"Drug use" refers to drugs other than alcohol and includes cannabis, tobacco, illicit drugs, inhalants, and prescription drugs used without the authority of a physician.
+It does not include drugs, including cannabis, when prescribed by a physician or over-the-counter medications used appropriately with the permission of a parent or legal guardian in the case of students under the age of 18.